GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 For the purposes of assesment the website has been deployed on GitHub pages here: https://gregkaighin.github.io/piano-lessons-with-greg-kaighin-v2.0-msp1-code-institute/.
 Once I have learned how to make the enquiries form functional, I will deploy it again using a paid-for website hosting service, and it will become useful for my piano teaching business.

 # Credits
+## Images
+- Portrait photo: Sheila and Jeff Kaighin, thanks Mum and Dad.
+- Piano-keyboard image and card images: https://www.shutterstock.com/ (Paid-for licence with permission for web distribution).
 ## Original Content
-- Portrait photo: Sheila and Jeff Kaighin, thanks Mum and Dad.
 - MP3 Audio recordings: Greg Kaighin
 - PDF Documents: Greg Kaighin
 - All sheet music and music recordings are free of copyright restrictions.
-## Images
-- Piano-keyboard image and card images: https://www.shutterstock.com/ (Paid-for licence with permission for web distribution).
 ## Acknowledgements
-- Thanks to Oluwafemi Medale for the great advice he gave me during my mentoring sessions, and to the Code Institute staff and tutors for putting together such an engaging and interesting course.
+- Thanks to Oluwafemi Medale for the advice he gave me during my mentoring sessions, and to the Code Institute's staff and tutors for putting together such an engaging course.

 # Contact
 Greg Kaighin